JeffreyRiggle/my-site/content/blog/sona-fe-review/index.md

 <button class="attachment-remove" click.delegate="remove()" aria-label="remove">x</button>
 ```

+Appling this treatment would cause the screen reader to read something closer to "button remove" instead of "button x".

 ### Live text

-Another mistake I am seeing is around the notification system.
-While I am not sure all the notifications I created had been valuable the main way of knowing if a request failed was via a failure notification.
-The problem with this is it didn't use a [live region](https://www.w3.org/TR/WCAG20-TECHS/ARIA19.html) so it is unlikely that a screen reader would have given the user the information they needed.
+The notification system is another place where I had issues.
+In this application the main way of knowing if a request failed was via a failure notification.
+This notification was a toast that would appear on the screen after error occurred.
+Then it would slowly fade out.
+The problem with this is it didn't use a [live region](https://www.w3.org/TR/WCAG20-TECHS/ARIA19.html).
+Because of this it is unlikely that a screen reader would have given the user the information they needed.

-Here is an example from the application.
+Here is the example from the notification area component.

 ```html
 <!-- Notification Area -->
 <template>